Sydney's Best Bush Schools

 The Waldkindergarten concept has been adopted here in Australia but we like to refer to it as “Bush School” or “Bush Kindy”.
 These programs are often run as part of a school or preschool curriculum to ensure that we don’t further progress into a nation of indoors and not outdoors.
 If you’re keen for your child to appreciate the natural world, here are several bush school programs run right here in Sydney.

-What better natural environment could you find for a bush school program than stunning Centennial Park?
+What better natural environment than the stunning Centennial Park's Bush School?
 Kids ages 5 to 12 get to relish and learn in the natural beauty of Sydney’s sprawling Centennial Park for 10 weeks in their Bush School program.
 Bush School at Centennial Park is a NSW Curriculum-based program that teaches literacy, numeracy, geography, arts and science through nature-based play.
 These weekly 2-hour sessions are ideal for children eager to learn, connect, and just have fun with nature.

 The John Brotchie Bush School program was started back in 2014 and mirrors the Scandinavian “Waldkindergarten” approach to learning.
 “A desire for children to reconnect and appreciate the natural world”, is one of the many visions at John Brotchie Nursery School and is achieved through their Bush School program, which all children partake in for 2 terms while attending the nursery school.
 Rain, hail or shine, Bush School is on at their local parkland setting where kids follow an unhurried curriculum of problem solving, teamwork, risk-taking, games, and fun all against the natural environment.